 Bayer Statement on Ukraine

-Several months have passed since Russia’s invasion of Ukraine.
+More than a year has passed since Russia’s invasion of Ukraine.
 From the outset, we have utterly condemned this brutal aggression against a sovereign country.
 Our hearts ache as we see the devastation and death affecting innocent civilians, including children.
 We stand by the people of Ukraine who can fully count on our solidarity and support.

 Attacks like these demand a very clear stance.
 And we have been very clear about ours.
 Here is what we are doing: